Hooopla/Financial_Research_AI/README.md

 # Financial_Research
 Uses the CrewAI model to research about Riot Games as a company :D

-Check out this demo video: [Demo Video](https://www.youtube.com/watch?v=yR-J1NCqteM)
+Check out this demo video: [Click me I dare you! :3](https://www.youtube.com/watch?v=yR-J1NCqteM)

 Requirements:
 - API Key for a LLM (I used OpenAI for my example)